coopscoop/capstone-project/README.md

 ## Deployment itself

 This section is mostly for me and is just some quick notes on how I deployed this.
-In general, locally the front, back and database are all in containers and can be run with docker-compose.
+Deploying locally, both the front, back and database are all in containers and can be run with docker-compose.

-To locally deploy the project you'll need to have docker and docker-compose installed, and there's 3 commands to know:
+To deploy the project you'll need to have docker and docker-compose installed, and there's 3 commands to know:
 - `docker-compose up` to start the containers
 - `docker-compose down` to stop the containers
 - `docker-compose build` to build the containers if you've made changes.

+Simply run those in the root of the project to start the containers.

 > [!NOTE]
 > Note: you can also add a `--build` flag to the `docker-compose up` command to build the containers if you've made changes.